dangirsh/libjulia.el/README.md

 ### Emacs -> Julia

-Unstarted.
+Not started.

-For now we serialize any data from Emacs into a string representations of Julia code, then just eval it.
+For now we serialize any data from Emacs into a string representations of Julia code, then just `eval` it.

 e.g.